alexbeletsky/copter/README.md

 ## Anything else?

-Yes, we are open source organization all `copter.io` code is available on [github]() under MIT? licence and you are free to use for your needs.
+Yes, we are open source organization all `copter.io` code is available on [GitHub](https://github.io/copter) under MIT? licence and you are free to use for your needs.

 We are charging only for hosting and support.